Overview

 In this guide, you learned about comment permissions and how to interact with page and block-level comments using Notion’s public REST API.
 There are many potential use-cases for this type of interaction, such as:- Commenting on a task when a related pull request is merged.

 - Periodically pasting reminders to any pages that meet a certain criteria.
-For example, you could use the Query a database endpoint to search for a certain criteria and add a comment to any pages that do.
+For example, you could use the Query a data source endpoint to search for a certain criteria and add a comment to any pages that do.

 - For apps that use Notion as a CMS (Content Management System) — like a blog — users can give feedback to pages by adding a comment.